Nollili/learning-notes/docs/senior_growth/Web_Performance/What_if_we_are_facing_performance_issues_because_we_have_lots_of_requests.md

 Network overhead	HTTP/2 + CDN + compression

 🧠 Rule of Thumb
-Aim for <100 total requests and <2MB total transferred for first meaningful paint on desktop.
+Aim for <100 total requests and <2 MB total transferred for first meaningful paint on desktop.
 Focus on reducing both number and timing of requests, not just size.

-Example Summary Workflow
+🧾 Example Summary Workflow
 Measure with Lighthouse or DevTools.

 Identify redundant or late-loaded assets.